pubnub/arduino/README.md

   * Arduino WiFi Shield: Supported, but new enough firmware and software is required.
 The support must be enabled in the PubNub library.
 Please see the "WiFi Shield Support" section for details.
+  * Arduino Wifi101 Shield: Supported

+Keep in mind that some of these are support by libraries that are used with several Arduino-compatible boards (Adafruit Feather...) and this is not tested with all of them.
+If you find some board/shield that is compatbile with the above mentioned shield (uses the same Arduino library) and it doesn't work with Pubnub library, let us know.

 ##WiFi Shield Support